 Partial designation and per-year flexibility

 Designation is also per-year.
-The individual can spread the designation across all three years of the window or front-load into year 1; the choice is made at the time of each annual return.
-Sessions advising should run the present-value calculation: the 12% rate in years 1 and 2 is structurally cheaper than the 15% rate in year 3, but the cash-flow cost of front-loading may be material for some clients.
+You can spread it across all three years of the window or front-load into year 1, and you decide afresh on each annual return.
+Run the present-value calculation before you commit: 12% in years 1 and 2 is structurally cheaper than 15% in year 3, but the cash-flow cost of front-loading can be material if your balance is large.

 The clean-capital effect post-designation

-Once a slice of qualifying overseas capital is designated and the TRF charge is paid, the slice becomes "clean capital" for UK tax purposes.
+Once you designate a slice of qualifying overseas capital and pay the TRF charge, it becomes "clean capital" for UK tax purposes.
 Schedule 10 Parts 2 and 3 provide the technical exemptions.
-Part 2 disapplies the income-tax charge that would otherwise apply under ITTOIA 2005 section 832 (foreign-income remittance trigger) on the actual remittance of the designated amount.
-Part 3 disapplies the CGT charge that would otherwise apply under TCGA 1992 Schedule 1 on the remittance of the designated amount.
+Part 2 disapplies the income-tax charge that would otherwise apply under ITTOIA 2005 section 832 (the foreign-income remittance trigger) when you remit the designated amount.
+Part 3 disapplies the CGT charge that would otherwise apply under TCGA 1992 Schedule 1 on the remittance.

 The clean-capital status is permanent.
-An individual who designates £500k in 2025-26 can hold the capital offshore for any period after designation and then bring it onshore in 2027-28, 2030-31, or any later year; the remittance is UK-tax-free.
-The status also survives changes in the individual's residence (a UK-resident designator who later emigrates retains the clean-capital status on any later remittance back to the UK if they return).
+Designate £500k in 2025-26 and you can hold the capital offshore for as long as you like, then bring it onshore in 2027-28, 2030-31, or any later year UK-tax-free.
+The status also survives a change in your residence: if you designate while UK-resident, later emigrate, then return, the clean-capital treatment still applies to any later remittance.

 The distinction from FIG: not for new arrivals

-The FIG regime (ITTOIA 2005 ss.845A-845J) is the parallel architecture for new arrivals.
-It provides a four-year exemption on foreign income and gains arising 2025-26 onwards for individuals with 10+ consecutive prior non-UK tax years.
-The TRF is for legacy non-doms with pre-2025-26 unremitted offshore balances.
-The two regimes are alternatives, not stacked options; an individual is either in one camp or the other.
+FIG (ITTOIA 2005 ss.845A-845J) is the parallel regime for new arrivals.
+It gives a four-year exemption on foreign income and gains arising 2025-26 onwards if you have 10+ consecutive prior non-UK tax years.
+TRF is for legacy non-doms with pre-2025-26 unremitted offshore balances.
+The two are alternatives, not stacked options; you are in one camp or the other.

-A new arrival in 2025-26 who qualifies for FIG does not need TRF.
-Their post-2025-26 foreign income is FIG-exempt during the four-year window, and they have no pre-2025-26 UK tax history to clean up.
-A legacy non-dom who used the remittance basis pre-2025-26 does not qualify for FIG (they fail the s.845B(1)(c) 10-year prior-non-residence test because they were UK-resident in the relevant years) but does qualify for TRF if they meet the Schedule 10 paragraph 1(4) to (6) conditions.
+If you arrived in 2025-26 and qualify for FIG you do not need TRF: your post-2025-26 foreign income is FIG-exempt during the four-year window, and you have no pre-2025-26 UK tax history to clean up.
+If you used the remittance basis pre-2025-26 you do not qualify for FIG (you fail the s.845B(1)(c) 10-year prior-non-residence test, because you were UK-resident in the relevant years) but you do qualify for TRF provided you meet the Schedule 10 paragraph 1(4) to (6) conditions.

 Want this checked against your specific situation?